Sanders to host socially distant rally for Biden in New Hampshire

 Sanders will travel to Lebanon, N.H. for a Vote Now socially distant rally at 3 p.m. to promote the former vice president and highlight the ways Granite State residents can submit their vote this election.

-Biden, after receiving a negative coronavirus test, will visit Grand Rapids, Mich. for campaign events Friday.
+Biden, after receiving a negative coronavirus test, visited Grand Rapids, Mich. for campaign events Friday.

 The Biden campaign has for the most part eschewed traditional rallies during the COVID-19 pandemic, while the Trump campaign has pressed forward with them in nearly every battleground state, in an outdoor setting to skirt virus restrictions.